 The History of England from the Accession of James II Volume 1 Macaulay 9781545094761 Books

 I've been meaning to read this book for decades.
 It is out of favor with the politically correct because it doesn't have enough about gays, transgenders, Marxism and patriarchy, but it was written in 1848, so why would it?
 Unlike most histories written then, it is not just about battles and diplomacy.
 Macaulay makes a point of discussing art, culture, trade and other subjects that weren't considered to be worthy of a serious historian.
 The chief pleasure of the work is the writing style, which has seldom been equalled in English.
 Some Amazon reviewers say that the language is antique and difficult, but I don't think it is.
 Here's a sample, so you can judge for yourself.
-Macaulay is discussing Oliver Cromwell--
+Macaulay is discussing Oliver Cromwell--"While he lived his power stood firm, an object of mingled aversion, admiration, and dread to his subjects.
+Few indeed loved his government; but those who hated it most hated it less than they feared it.
+Had it been a worse government, it might perhaps have been overthrown in spite of all its strength.
+Had it been a weaker government, it would certainly have been overthrown in spite of all its merits.
+But it had moderation enough to abstain from those oppressions which drive men mad; and it had a force and energy which none but men driven mad by oppression would venture to encounter."

 That requires that you pay attention, but it is not needlessly complicated.
 The prose style fits the intricacy of Macaulay's ideas, unlike Gibbon, for example, who always used twice the number of words needed to express even the simplest thought.